mongodb/docs/source/includes/fact-live-migration-destination-cluster.rst

 - The live migration process may not be able to keep up with a source cluster whose write workload is greater than what can be transferred and applied to the destination cluster.
-You may need to scale the destination cluster up to an instance with more processing power, bandwidth or disk IO.
+You may need to scale the destination cluster up to a tier with more processing power, bandwidth or disk IO.